w3f/polkadot-wiki/docs/general/constants-variables.md

 The multisig deposit factor on Polkadot is <RPC network="polkadot" path="consts.multisig.depositFactor" defaultValue={320000000} filter="humanReadable"/>.

+#### OpenGov Referendum Timeout

+A Polkadot referendum is timeout for not submitting the Decision Deposit within <RPC network="polkadot" path="const.referenda.undecidingTimeout" defaultValue={201600} filter="blocksToDays"/> days since its creation.

+#### OpenGov Submission Deposit

+A deposit of <RPC network="polkadot" path="consts.referenda.submissionDeposit" defaultValue={10000000000} filter="humanReadable"/> is needed to submit a referendum on Polkadot.

 #### Parachain ID Registration Deposit

 Reserving a `ParaID` on Polkadot requires a deposit of <RPC network="polkadot" path="consts.registrar.paraDeposit" defaultValue={0} filter="humanReadable"/>.